 b.
 Revised monitoring frequency

 This General Permit includes a revised monitoring frequency that aligns with real-time site conditions and focuses on the implementation of BMPs and inspections.
 These requirements still ensure representative sampling and monitoring are conducted and includes BMP evaluations after numeric action level exceedances.
-For a one-year project duration, this savings is estimated at $1,750 to $2,000.
+For a one-year project duration, the savings are estimated at $1,750 to $2,000.

 c.
 Inactive project status